Khairul Amri: LionsXII

-Khairul Amri returned to the LionsXII setup once again for the 2014 MSL season.
+Khairul Amri returned to the LionsXII setup once again for the 2014 Malaysia Super League season.
 He scored seven goals in 24 appearances for his team.

-He started the 2015 Malaysia Super League strongly, scoring 10 goals in 25 appearances for his team, including a hat-trick in a 4–1 win against Sime Darby F.C.
+He started the 2015 Malaysia Super League strongly, scoring 10 goals in 25 appearances for his team, including a hat-trick in a 4–1 win against Sime Darby.
 His fine form was rewarded as he won the May Player of the month award.
 However, in October 2015, his knee injury struck again, forcing him to miss the rest of the season.

 Young Lions

-After the LionsXII was disbanded following the conclusion of the 2015 MSL season, Amri signed on a two-year contract with the Young Lions for the 2016 S.League season as one of three overage players, together with Firdaus Kasman and Christopher van Huizen.
+After the LionsXII was disbanded following the conclusion of the 2015 Malaysia Super League season, Amri signed on a two-year contract with the Young Lions for the 2016 S.League season as one of three overage players, together with Firdaus Kasman and Christopher van Huizen.
 He was also named as the captain of the team.
 However, he was forced to miss out the opening weeks of the season due to an injury.
 Khairul only eventually made his first appearance in April, 5 months after his last competitive match.
 Khairul's injury ravage season saw him score only 5 goals all season.